hyperkarmic/obsidian/obsidian-order/js/callback.md

 _Callback: A call back is a function that is called back after something happened._
 <hr>
 Callback based code is usually the first solution to asynchronous programming and it involves passing a function as an argument to another function, the function we passed as an argument will delay execution until the initial function has finished running, then the function we passed as a callback will then run,
+***
+The Callback function is nothing but a function which is passed in another function as a parameter.
+***
+The callbacks are introduced to perform asynchronous activities in JavaScript.
+A function always waits for the callback function to complete execution before executing the code after the callback.
+In the above example function dog had to wait for the completion of the function animal before committing the third console.
+Callbacks make sure a function will not run before completing a specific task.
+***

 #callback
 #js #javascript